B2B Agentic Commerce: Autonomous Agents in Enterprise Procurement

 What are machine customers in financial services?

 Machine customers in financial services are autonomous AI agents that execute trades, manage portfolios, process payments, negotiate credit terms, and conduct institutional banking operations on behalf of organisations.
 The critical design challenge is consequence asymmetry - higher-consequence financial decisions require tighter constraints, more frequent human checkpoints, and comprehensive audit trails.
-Agentic KYC processes must verify the entire delegation chain from human principal to autonomous agent.
+Agentic KYC processes must verify the entire delegation chain from human principal to auto

 How does trust architecture differ in B2B vs B2C agentic commerce?